From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Factorised Partition Functions

 Once we consider the quotient $X=M/\mathbb{Z}_h$, one can still glue contributions on $\mathbb{C}^2_{\epsilon^i_1,\epsilon^i_2}\times S^1$ from the fixed fibres as in \eqref{eq.factorisedTS}, but has to impose the projection condition \eqref{eq--3.18.projcond} for the charge under rotations along the free $S^1$.
 Hence, for each topological sector:

 and, upon reduction, we can express the one-loop partition function around fluxes on $B$ in a factorised form as a product over the torus fixed points:

-Now we can simply read out the shifts of the Coulomb branch parameter by the flux contributions at each fixed point and write down the classical and instanton contributions to $\mathcal{Z}_B$ explicitly (using equivariant localisation).
-The classical piece gives
+Now we can simply read out the shifts of the Coulomb branch parameter by the flux contributions at each fixed point and write down the classical and instanton contributions to $\mathcal{Z}_B$ explicitly.
+Using equivariant localisation, the classical piece gives

+with $g_\text{YM,4d}(x_i)$ the (position-dependent) 4d Yang-Mills coupling evaluated at the fixed points $x_i$ (see \cite{Festuccia:2016gul} for a detailed derivation of \eqref{eq--6.classical} starting from \eqref{eq.classicalSYM}, respectively\footnote{In the limit $h\to\infty$ we keep the product $g_\mathrm{YM}^2\cdot h$ fixed, where $g_\mathrm{YM}$ is the 5d YM coupling.} \eqref{eq--3.20.quotclassical}).
+Note that \eqref{eq--6.classical} has no flux-dependence\footnote{However, matching for example our result for the topologically twisted theory on $\mathbb{CP}^2$ with the one involving equivariant fluxes in \cite{Bershtein:2015xfa} requires, in each flux sector, a shift of $a$ by $\mathfrak{m}$.
+This would indeed introduce the flux-dependence expected from a 4d perspective.} which we anticipate, since already $S_\mathrm{cl}$ on $X$ is independent of the topological class of flat connections.

-with $\phi=\ii\sigma+\ii(\iota_\R b)\varphi$ (note that $\sigma$ is imaginary in our convention).
-The instanton piece is the usual product of Nekrasov partition functions on $\mathbb{C}^2_{\epsilon^i_1,\epsilon^i_2}$ over the fixed points, applying the appropriate shifts to $a$ \cite{Nekrasov:2003vi,Festuccia:2018rew}.
-For $\X$ such that the cohomologically twisted background on $B$ localises to instantons at $r$ of the $m$ fixed points and anti-instantons at the remaining ones we obtain
+The instanton piece is obtained as the standard product of Nekrasov partition functions on $\mathbb{C}^2_{\epsilon^i_1,\epsilon^i_2}$ over the fixed points, applying the appropriate shifts to $a$ \cite{Nekrasov:2003vi,Festuccia:2018rew}.
+For $\X$ such that the cohomologically twisted background on $B$ localises to instantons at $r$ of the $m$ fixed points and anti-instantons at the remaining ones, we obtain